Delegation: The Mindset + Methods

 Need for control

-Impact: Micromanaging your people, which will annoy the heck out of them + robbing YOU of the opportunity to get out from under the tacticals and on to the strategery.
+Impact: Micromanaging your people will annoy them and rob you of the opportunity to get out from under the tacticals and on to the strategics.

 Need to be right

-Underlying belief: I’m the leader so I must have all the answers and solve all the problems.
-I know the endpoint and all the steps to get there and I share these freely.
+Underlying belief: I’m the leader so I need to have all the answers and solve all the problems.
+I know the endpoint and all the steps to get there and it’s my job to share them.

 Impact: This leaves nothing to the imagination of your people which keeps them dependent on you and stagnant in their growth.
-It’s unfun for them and has you working double time.
+It’s unfun for them and means you’ll work harder.

 The Shift

-Building your mind muscles takes intention and a bit of practice.
-Tto start try these 2 easy steps:
+Building your mindset muscles takes intention and a bit of practice.
+Start with these simple steps:

-2. As you move into November pick one thing you do that someone else could do @ least 80% as well as you (Hat tip: John Maxwell)
+As you move into November pick one thing you do that someone else could do at least 80% as well as you — something that would bring you space and relief as you close out the year.

 The Methods